 Designated agricultural lands should be outside of Natural Shoreline Environments if they are not already being used for agriculture.
 The Shoreline Master Program regulations severely limit the ability to convert such areas to agricultural uses, and from one agricultural use to another.

-The above criteria were applied to all agricultural lands of Thurston County and appropriate areas were designated as areas of long-term agricultural significance.
+The above criteria were applied to all agricultural lands of Thurston County and appropriate areas were designated as areas of long-term commercial significance.
 These lands are shown on Map N-1.
+Also included on Map N-1 are two areas of designated agricultural lands located in the Nisqually Valley, which merit special consideration due to their contribution to the distinctive character of a picturesque rural setting of the Nisqually Subarea, as highlighted in the Nisqually Subarea Plan.
 Lands of long-term agricultural significance are also identified as “Long-Term Agriculture” or “Nisqually Agriculture” on future land use map (Map L-1).
-Future lands that meet these criteria may also be considered for designation at the request of the farmland owner.

-Also included on Map N-1 are two areas of designated agricultural lands located in the Nisqually Valley.
-These areas merit special consideration due to the unique values the Nisqually Valley holds.
-The following excerpt from the Nisqually Subarea Plan highlights those unique values:

-"The Nisqually Planning Area serves as the eastern gateway to Thurston County.
-The 40 million yearly travelers along the I-5 Corridor will recognize it as one of the few undeveloped river valleys between Olympia and Everett.
-It is distinguished by the broad open areas of the Nisqually Wildlife Refuge north of I-5 and the rural farms south of the freeway.
-This picturesque rural setting is framed with a wooded hillside extending the length of the western McAllister Bluff which loops back into the valley. …It is this combination of farm and forest, hillside and valley, or clusters of development and adjacent open areas which gives this planning area its distinctive character."

 Farmland within the McAllister Springs aquifer recharge area was not found to meet long-term designation criteria due to the proximity of urban land uses to the north and the sensitivity of the aquifer to pesticide and fertilizer use, which may limit the viability of some types of farming operations.
 Low density zoning is maintained in this area, as are special provisions to protect water quality from the adverse impacts of a variety of land uses.